Amanda Laungani

 Riky Hanlan

-Riky educates students and alumni on a wide range of career related topics through workshops, one-on-one appointments, and the development and creation of visual learning materials and activities.
-She also oversees student facing marketing and communication efforts, including graphic design and social media.
+Riky educates students, alumni, and members of the WPI community on a wide range of career related topics through data-driven and equity-informed lenses.
+Riky also leads the efforts in collecting, processing, and reporting of First Destination Outcomes in accordance with the National Association of Colleges & Employers (NACE), ensures support of our various identities and populations, and guides the HCDC marketing & communication strategy.
 Though Riky joined the Career Services team in 2016, she has been at WPI since 2010.
-Prior to her work in the Career Development Center, Riky served as Administrator of Theatre Technology and Instructor of Theatre in the WPI Department of Humanities and Arts, Drama/Theatre Program, where she taught students from all disciplines and advised numerous productions each year.
-Riky is Faculty Advisor and member of both Alpha Psi Omega Theatre Honor Society and Omicron Delta Kappa Leadership Honor Society.
+Prior to her work in the Heebner Career Development Center, Riky served as Administrator of Theatre Technology and Instructor of Theatre in the WPI Department of Humanities and Arts, Drama/Theatre Program, where she taught students from all disciplines and advised numerous productions each year.
+Riky has served as Faculty Advisor and member of both Alpha Psi Omega Theatre Honor Society and Omicron Delta Kappa Leadership Honor Society.
+Riky currently serves as Co-Chair for the National Association of Colleges and Employers (NACE) LGBTQ+&Allies Affinity Group.
 She holds an MBA from WPI in addition to a BS in Business Administration from Worcester State University and a BA in Fine and Performing Arts with a Concentration in Arts Management from Massachusetts College of Liberal Arts.
-Riky became an MBTI Certified Practitioner in January 2019.

 Sue Levine